seankibler/portainer-custom-backup-solution/README.md

 This Backup/Recovery scheme is specifically designed around using Portainer CE and Traefik together and assumes the deployment is from a Docker Compose file.

-The backup files are stored in cloud storage like AWS S3.
+The backup files are stored in AWS S3-compatible cloud storage like AWS S3 or Digital Ocean Spaces.

 The files are organized with a path scheme as follows:

 `/backups/<yyyy-mm-dd>/<service>/`

+With this path scheme backups will be retained for one year before being overwritten.

-If you rebuild your VPS as part of recovery be sure to re-install the backup scripts to continue backing up the new host!
+If you rebuild your VPS as part of recovery be sure to re-install the backup scripts to continue backing up on the new host!

+If you are attempting a total recovery in the event that the entire VPS was lost you will start by doing a fresh install of Portainer on your new VPS then restore Portainer using the Portainer backup file.
+See further instructions below.
+Then you will have your Portainer environment with all of your custom templates available.
+You'll need to deploy each site fresh from the custom template, then follow the instructions in [WordPress](/#WordPress) or [NextCloud](/#Nextcloud) section to restore each site from backup data.

 ### Portainer + Traefik